opaliss/dmd_autoencoder/docs/example1.md

     \end{bmatrix}
 \end{equation}

-In order to compare the Dynmaic Mode Decomposition reconstruction accuracy on the two coordinates $x$ and $y$, we evaluated
+In order to compare the Dynamic Mode Decomposition reconstruction accuracy on the two coordinates $x$ and $y$, we evaluated

 \begin{equation} \label{eq:6}
     \begin{aligned}